 The problem proposal for the project is prepared by the student and as much as possible in cooperation with a company.
-The project's problem proposal must be approved by the institution.
+The project's problem proposal must be approved by VIA University College.

 The BA Project totals 15 ECTS credits.
-The BA project is completed at the end of the 3rd semester.
+The Bachelor Project is completed at the end of the 3^{rd} semester.

-The student must have passed all previous exams to register for the BA exam.
-The internship must also have been approved.
+The graduate must have passed all previous exams to register for the Bachelor Project exam.
+The internship must also have been passed prior to attending the exam in the Bachelor Project.

 The learning objectives are the same as for the course (see above).
-In addition the following learning objectives apply to the BA project.
+In addition the following learning objectives apply to the Bachelor Project.